danielgadea/change-metadata-github-action/README.md

 # change-metadata-github-action
-This GitHub Action copies a file from the current repository to a location in another repository
+This GitHub Action allows changing the metadata of PDF files within the checked out repository.

 # Example Workflow
     - name: Change metadata of PDF file